moubi/enform/docs/index.md

   Submit
 </button>
 ```
-If you provide success callback function to `props.onSubmit()` it will be called only if all fields are **passing their validation**.
-Example could be found in [the demo here](https://codesandbox.io/s/full-featured-form-with-enform-qw3tu?fontsize=14&hidenavigation=1&theme=dark).
+If success callback function is provided to `props.onSubmit()` it will be called only if all fields are **passing their validation**.
+Check [the demo here](https://codesandbox.io/s/full-featured-form-with-enform-qw3tu?fontsize=14&hidenavigation=1&theme=dark) with full code example.
 ___

-### Button state based on dirty state
+### Disable button based on dirty state
-It is a common use case to enable/disable form buttons if dirty state changes.
-Let's see an example:
+It is a common use case to enable/disable form buttons when dirty state changes.

 ```jsx
 <Enform initial={{ name: "John" }}>